WDAF-TV: New competition

 The criminal portion of the anti-trust case proceeded to trial in January 1955, and The Star and its advertising director were found guilty of monopoly charges.
 The civil portion was settled by way of a consent decree approved on November 15, 1957.
 In addition to restrictions on the operations of The Star and Kansas City Times, it required the WDAF stations to be divested.
 Several buyers had already negotiated with the newspaper company, including Time Inc., Cox Broadcasting, and J. H. Whitney & Company.
 To comply with the terms of the consent decree, on November 26, The Kansas City Star Company sold the WDAF stations to National Theatres, a movie theater chain with 320 cinemas, for $7.6 million.
 The Los Angeles–based company had ties to Kansas City, as its president, Elmer C. Rhoden, had previously been the head of Fox Midwest Theatres and still had a home there.
 The WDAF stations marked the expansion of National into broadcasting.
-The FCC approved of the sale in April 1958, and National assumed ownership in late May.
+The FCC approved the sale in April 1958, and National assumed ownership in late May.
 Walt Bodine succeeded Randall Jessee as news director; he remained associated with the WDAF stations until 1965.

 National merged with National Telefilm Associates and changed its name to National Theatres and Television in 1959, and shortly after, the company began selling off business divisions.
 NTA had owned KMSP-TV in Minneapolis, which was sold off in 1959 along with several money-losing movie houses.
 National Theatres and Television sold the WDAF stations in 1960 to Transcontintent Television Corporation for $9.75 million.
 An FM radio station, WDAF-FM 102.1, was added to the operation in March 1961.
 Under Transcontinent ownership, WDAF-TV continued to be, by a slim margin, the leading station in Kansas City.
 In a 1963 column in Variety, Les Brown noted that while the three major stations (WDAF, KCMO, KMBC) were in a "Mexican standoff" in prime time, WDAF had the slight edge in news but was "still rid[ing] on the news momentum of when it was owned by The Kansas City Star".